Angular-cz/courseware/Readme.md

 # CourseWare exercise materials processor

+**Package has been renamed to courseware, this package is deprecated**

 CourseWare is a tool for generating interactive materials for your lectures.

 You can see DEMO materials here: https://angular-cz-courseware-examples.herokuapp.com